 |Roy Rotheim, Economics (replacement for Lewis F'05)|

 |2006||Barbara McDonough, Government, support staff rep (from 03-04 FPPC)|

 |2007||John Chaplin, Leadership Gifts, admin/prof rep (from 03-04 FPPC)|

 Function: To adjudicate cases of academic and social violations.

-Membership: The Integrity Board is composed of one or two faculty drawn from a pool of six faculty members appointed by FEC to serve overlapping two year terms, four students including the Chair (drawn from a pool appointed by SGA), one other member of the College staff (appointed by the Dean of Student Affairs or the Dean of Studies, in consultation with SGA Executive Committee), and the Dean of Studies or Associate Dean of Student Affairs, serving as Judicial Counsel (non-voting).
-The student Co-Chair not party to an anticipated hearing works with Judicial Counsel.
-(Note: Members of the Integrity Board also serve on the Board of Appeals.)
+Membership: The Integrity Board is composed of one or two faculty drawn from a pool of six faculty members appointed by FEC to serve overlapping two year terms, four students including the chair (drawn from a pool appointed by SGA), and one other member of the college staff.

 |2008||Richard Hihn, Music|

 |Donald Hastings, Judicial Counsel (for social integrity), Associate Dean of Student Affairs|